nagonzalezf/starsalign/README.md

 ## DIA application Example - ```fast_align()``` & ```fast_diff()``` functions

-We are working over two wide-range float32 images of the NGC6569 globular cluster in the constellation Sagittarius.
-These images were captured using the Dark Energy Camera (DECam) instrument of the Victor M. Blanco 4-meter Telescope at the Cerro Tololo Inter-American Observatory (CTIO) in the Chilean Andes.
+We are working over two wide-range float32 images of the NGC6569 globular cluster in the constellation Sagittarius, the "ref_image.npy" and "science_image.npy" images.
+These were captured using the Dark Energy Camera (DECam) instrument of the Victor M. Blanco 4-meter Telescope at the Cerro Tololo Inter-American Observatory (CTIO) in the Chilean Andes.
 They were pre-processed using the data reduction pipelines developed by the Rubin Observatory (LSST pipelines).

 | Reference Image  | Science Image | Raw Difference Image |
 | ------------- | ------------- | ------------- |